Deratiseur/Tatoos/Readme.md

 -------------

-A merchant selling 74 single-use tattoos that work like tomes, but in a ++ version.
+A merchant selling 74 single-usage tattoos that work like tomes, but in a ++ version.

 Remember PST's tattoos?
 They're the same, and lots more.